warashibetrader/warashibetrader.github.io/_posts/2022-02-02-security-quote-protocol.md

 Some additional Q&A:

-#### Why not just put up a update notification when the onupdatefound event is received?
+#### Why not just put up an update notification when the onupdatefound event is received?

 Malicious code could quickly take down any notification before the end-user sees it.
 In contrast, it cannot restore a quote it does not know.